Last Updated on September 6, 2023 by Tim Wells

 Additional Storage is a MUST for Your NVIDIA Shield

-Best External Storage for the NVIDIA Shield
+Best External Storage Devices for the NVIDIA Shield

 Best Micro-SD Card for NVIDIA Shield TV

-The 1000x series is available in 32 GB, 64 GB, 128 GB and 256 GB sizes.
-Each is rated at transfer speeds of 150 MB per second.
+The 1000x series is available in 32 GB, 64 GB, 128 GB, and 256 GB sizes.
+Each is rated at write speeds of 150 MB per second.

-The 1800x Lexar drives are also in this price-point.
-They boast a transfer speed of up to 270 MB per second!
+The 1800x Lexar drives are also at this price point, and they boast a transfer speed of up to 270 MB per second!

-Best External Hard Drive for NVIDIA Shield TV
+Best NVIDIA Shield External Hard Drive

-I’ll admit, I’m partial to Western Digital hard drives.
-I’ve been building PC’s for over twenty years and I’ve rarely had a WD drive fail on me.
-I store a lot of personal information on various hard drives, and personally, it gives me peace of mind to know that my important data is safe.
+I’ve been building PCs for over twenty years, and I’ve only ever had one WD drive suffer a disc failure.
+I store a lot of personal information on various hard drives, so it gives me peace of mind to know that my critical data is safe.

-This drive has a transfer speed of 140 MB per second, putting it just a touch slower than the Lexar micro-SD card that you’ll see a little further down.
+This drive has a transfer speed of 140 MB per second, making it just a touch slower than the Lexar micro-SD card you’ll see a little further down.

-Best SSD Drive for NVIDIA Shield TV
+Best External SSD Drive for NVIDIA Shield TV

-The Samsung P7 is the replacement for the award winning P5 external SSD.
-It comes in 500 GB, 1 TB and 2 TB sizes and start at around $110.
+The Samsung P7 is the replacement for the award-winning P5 external SSD.
+They come in 500 GB, 1 TB, and 2 TB sizes and start at around $110.

 No More Recommended USB Flash Drives!

-While there are no reports of fires caused by USB flash drives, it was enough to cause NVIDIA to withdraw their recommendation.
+While there are no reports of fires caused by USB flash drives, it was enough to cause NVIDIA to withdraw its recommendation.

 It’s super-easy to add additional storage to your NVIDIA Shield TV.
 In fact, there’s only one decision that you need to make ahead of time.

-Do you want to use it as Device Storage for more apps, or do you just want a place to store your media files?
+Do you want to use it as Device Storage for more apps, or do you want a place to store your media files?

 Adoptable Storage vs. Portable Storage

-As soon as you go plug an SD card into your NVIDIA Shield TV, you’ll be asked whether you want to use it as Device Storage.
+As soon as you plug an SD card into your NVIDIA Shield TV, you’ll be asked whether you want to use it as Device Storage.

 While none of these reasons are deal-breakers, I recommend using external storage as portable storage instead of adopting it as device storage.